Awesome-Group/Awesome-Maze/README.md

 # Awesome-Maze
 First person maze game

+# Todod
+list of hotkeys
+write some documentation

 # Licensing
 Files within the "source code" and "source documentation" folders will be published under the MIT License.
 Files within the "game" folder will be